-I’ve been keeping busy of late, and my mind has been abuzz with blog ideas.
+I have been busy of late, and my mind has been abuzz with blog ideas.
 I want to write a few words about a recent weekend trip to Querétaro.
 Meanwhile, friends have requested topics for me to cover, and I still have to put together a “Links” page to the blogs of other writers who’ve inspired me, entertained me, or helped me along the way.

 Note that I’ve seen every nominated film in the categories covered below.
 Oscar prognosticating is an expensive hobby!